teabow/sonar-angular-custom-rules/README.md

 ## Configure

+- Install Javascript plugin from Update Center
-- Create a new Quality Profile which inherits from SonarWay Javascript
+- Create a new Quality Profile which inherits from Sonar Way Javascript
 - Activate the custom rules for the new Quality Profile (You can find them in the repository `Custom Repository`)

 ## Run